Games & Quizzes

 /ˈfälōiNG/

-Next; the one after this. body of supporters or admirers. coming after or as a result.
-To come after someone; be guided by someone.
+Next; the one after this. body of supporters or admirers.
+Next; the one after this.
+To understand something happening or being said.

 /ˈstəmək/